-Governing Bodies must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+Governing bodies and proprietors17 (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
+They must have regard to this guidance, ensuring that policies, procedures and training in their schools or colleges are effective and comply with the law at all times.